Things to do in the Black and White Villages of Herefordshire

 First we went to Shobdon Church because I know our friends are interested in architecture.
-The church is unique as there are no other English churches so completely Rococo in style.
+The church is unique as there are no other churches in English so completely Rococo in style.
 This is a style of architecture that likes surprises and the interior of the church is very different to the norm.
 The walls, ceiling and furniture are all a delicate pastel shade of blue and look like a wedding cake.
-The pulpit has a 'look, no hands' quality about it as it appears to be held up by delicate scrolls which in reality can’t possibly be supporting it.
+The pulpit has a ‘look no hands’ quality about it as it appears to be held up by delicate scrolls which in reality can’t possibly be supporting it.
 It really is a delight.

 Things to do in Eardisland

 There is loads to see in this tiny village.
 First we looked at the AA box in the car park.
 It is a survivor from the 1920s.
 In the 1960s all the old boxes were replaced with little telephone boxes on metal posts but this one was saved by a local AA man.
 It is kept unlocked so visitors can look inside and across the road in the dovecote is an exhibition about it too.

 The dovecote is fascinating and currently houses a WWI exhibition along with all the AA memorabilia.
 To get to it, you pop a 20p coin into a slot and the lights go on for 15 minutes, which is so quirky.
 At the foot of the stairs is a community run shop for essentials too.
 Feels like you've stepped into the 1950s.

 Things to do in Pembridge